 Dental pain is a very uncomfortable condition that can have a huge impact on your daily life, making it become so difficult to perform simple tasks or activities such as talking, chewing, swallowing, sleeping or even being attentive at work.

-Regardless of what the cause of a toothache is, there is no doubt that it can not be ignored.
-It is always good practice to visit a dentist for a proper assessment to rule out more serious causes of tooth pain.
-In this article, we would discuss the various possible reasons why a tooth could ache.
-Knowing the reason why you have tooth pain would help you become less anxious and guide you on getting appropriate treatment.
+Regardless of what you think the cause of a toothache is, it is always good practice to visit a dentist for a proper assessment to rule out more serious causes of tooth pain.

 This is a very common cause of dental pain.
 The teeth can get sensitive for a number of reasons.
-It could happen as a result of excessive oral care, that is, brushing too vigorously with a hard bristled brush or excessive use of very strong oral care products that can leach in through the enamel and get to the dentin.
+It could happen as a result of excessive oral care, that is, brushing too vigorously with a hard-bristled brush or excessive use of very strong oral care products.

-It is possible for a tooth that got traumatized many years ago either from a fall, a blow or even chewing some kinds of food to become painful years later.
+It is possible for a tooth that got hit many years ago either from a fall, a blow or even chewing some kinds of food to become painful years later.

-At the time of the injury, the nerves in the tooth may have gotten irritated, although the tooth showed no immediate signs of being hurt.
+At the time of the injury, the nerves in the tooth may have gotten irritated, although the tooth may show no immediate signs of being hurt.
 When this happens, it is advisable to have regular follow up checks with your dentist to watch out for any changes in the tooth.

 This habit is known as bruxism.
 It is a subconscious behavior and can increase the pressure on the teeth leading to muscle and teeth pain.
 Also, long-term bruxism can cause the biting surface of the teeth to wear off, further causing complications such as temporomandibular joint pain.

-Bruxists could benefit from a device called a “night guard”.
+People who have this habit could benefit from a device called a “night guard”.
 It functions by relieving the pressure off some teeth and helping to evenly distribute pressure throughout the mouth.
-Here’s our review of the best night guards.

-The acid in the plaque then goes on to dissolve the hard tooth structure, i.e the enamel and dentin in a process called “demineralization”.
+The acid in the plaque then goes on to dissolve the hard tooth structure in a process called “demineralization”.
 Eventually, the weakened enamel would cave in, causing a cavity.

-Some ways to combat food decay from a dietary approach include drinking fluoridated water, food rich in calcium, chewing sugar-free gum and eating fruits and vegetables rich in fiber.
-Having good habits and practices such as brushing after consuming sticky foods and snacks, and choosing healthier food and beverage alternatives also ways to reduce the likelihood of developing tooth decay.
+Having good habits and practices such as brushing your teeth after consuming sticky foods, and choosing healthier food and beverage alternatives are ways to reduce the likelihood of developing tooth decay.

 Having a dental procedure done on your teeth such as a filling or recently fitted braces could cause some sensitivity in the first few days following the procedure.
-Sometimes, filled teeth may feel painful when you bite on it even after you have had the filling for a while.
+Sometimes, filled teeth may feel painful when you bite on them even when after some time since the procedure.
 In this case, you may have to get it checked as it may need to be taken out and redone.

 A cracked or broken tooth could be as a result of an external blow to the mouth, a fall, biting suddenly on a hard object like a stone in food or your fork, or even as a result of grinding or clenching your teeth.